10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Ideal for history buffs or families; plan 1–2 hours for the full experience

-3. Catch a Game at Toyota Stadium
+3. Toyota Stadium

 With just over 20,000 seats, Toyota Stadium provides an intimate and vibrant environment for any occasion.
-The roar of the crowd, the fast-paced energy of the game, and any minute in-between are the reasons for every sports lover to pay a visit.
+The roar of the crowd, the fast-paced energy of the game, and any minute in between are the reasons for every sports lover to pay a visit.

 Important Information: